Malmö Arena: Transport

 Malmö Arena is currently served by Malmö bus lines 6, 8, 33, as well as several regional bus lines, all of which stop close to the arena.
 The stadium is also located close to the partially underground railway station Hyllie, which opened in December 2010 as a part of the Citytunnel project.
 The station is served by Pågatåg and Öresund Trains, and is connected to most parts of the Øresund Region.
 From Hyllie railway station, spectators can reach Malmö Central Station in 7 minutes, or Copenhagen Airport in 12 minutes.

 Parking is available on the western, northern, and eastern sides of the arena.
 In total, 3,400 parking spaces are available.
 These areas are operated by Malmö Stad.
 There is also a parking garage named "P-huset Hyllie" located on the eastern side of Hyllie station.
 This garage is open all hours and can accommodate 1,400 vehicles.
-There is also an interior parking garage in the arena with room for 200 vehicles.

-It is also possible to walk or cycle to the arena from central Malmö via Kroksbäck and Kroksbäcksparken.
-An area reserved for the parking of up to 1,000 bicycles is located on the eastern side of the arena.
+There is also an interior parking garage in the arena with room for 200 vehicles, and an area reserved for the parking of up to 1,000 bicycles is located on the eastern side of the arena.
 There are areas for charter buses as well as taxis beside the arena's main and side entrances.